Our Ultimate Guide to the Best African Safari

 Going on a safari in Tanzania during this time of the year promises an action-filled adventure as this is also the peak season for predators.
 During this period, you are likely to spot a high concentration of lions, cheetahs, leopards and raptors on the hunt for young wildebeest.

 Uganda is another African destination that’s great to visit in January and February.
-While visitors usually come to Bwindi Impenetrable National Park for gorilla trekking, there are still plenty of opportunities to experience the traditional safari experience at Queen Elizabeth National Park, home to vibrant wildlife.
+While visitors usually come to Bwindi Impenetrable National Park for gorilla trekking, there are still plenty of opportunities to experience the traditional safari experience at Queen Elizabeth National Park, home to an array of wildlife.

 Wildebeest mothers tend to a wildebeest newborn calf on an African Safari